HamzaM3/webpack-notes/01-developing/01-02-development-server.md

 # Development Server
 Reloading after each change is annoying => automatic refresh/update created -> Ex: LiveReload and Browsersync cool
--> If CSS change, you canhave the style updated with no refresh (state preserved)
+-> If CSS change, you can have the style updated with no refresh (state preserved)

 `browser-sync-webpack-plugin` allows browsersync+webpack